 Aircraft / Airbus A318

-Airbus A318 in livery of JetSelect Aviation, shown in side view.
+Airbus A318 in post-1995 livery of UTA France, shown in side view while in midflight.

 A member of the 1st generation Airbus A320ceo family, the Airbus A318-100 is a six-abreast, narrow-body, short to medium range twin-engine jet airliner produced by Airbus SE, a European multinational aerospace manufacturer headquartered at Blagnac (Toulouse), France.